RaviTambade/TFLNodeJS/notes/Testing/selenium.md

+# Node.js app for Selenium automation testing

-Writing a **Node.js app for Selenium automation testing** involves using the **`selenium-webdriver`** package along with Node.js to automate browser actions such as opening a page, clicking buttons, filling forms, etc.
+Node.js app for Selenium automation testing** involves using the **`selenium-webdriver`** package along with Node.js to automate browser actions such as opening a page, clicking buttons, filling forms, etc.
 ---

 ## ✅ Step-by-Step Guide to Selenium Automation in Node.js